How to Press Seaweed for Art

 If you do try this at home we'd love to see your pressings, remember to tag us on social media.

-More Seaweed & Botanical Art Prints, Cyanotypes & Watercolours
+More Seaweed Prints & Botanical Art Prints, Cyanotypes & Watercolour Seaweed Paintings

 Read More Articles from The Beach House Blog